 that plays like a mystery and a drama, all the while messing with the audience's head.
 Pig has been an

-official selection at over 30 festivals worldwide and has won 10 awards so far, including 7 Best Feature awards.
-To learn
+official selection at over 35 festivals worldwide and has won 10 awards so far, including 7 Best Feature awards.
+Kino Lorber

-more, visit our website and sign up on the PIG mailing list: www.ThePigPicture.com.
+will be releasing Pig in the coming months.
+To learn more, visit our website and sign up on the PIG mailing list:

 You can also join our Facebook Fan Page and follow us on Twitter.

 Filmmaker Jon Reiss has written THE guide to indie

 film distribution in the new decade--THINK OUTSIDE THE BOX OFFICE.
 If you think selling your movie means making it and then waiting for distributors to come a-calling, then you're living

 in 1998.
 That reality is a pipe dream for most filmmakers, but the good news is there are new ways and new tools that will

 allow you to get your film out into the world yourself.
 Jon's book is the manual for DIY and Hybrid Distribution.
 He's taken

 what he's learned from distributing his own film, the successful documentary Bomb The System and also interviewed countless